Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Strategies in the proof of Theorem

-\end{itemize} By systematically exploiting these geometric properties, the remaining terms in the energy estimates can also be rigorously controlled through our equivalent Sobolev norm estimates for $\om_\ep$ (i.e. \eqref{equiv-es}).
+By systematically exploiting these geometric properties, all remaining terms in the energy estimates can be rigorously controlled through our equivalent Sobolev norm estimates for $\om_\ep$ (i.e. \eqref{equiv-es}).
 The complete technical details of this analysis are provided in Subsections \ref{ss: uniform-en-es-1} and \ref{ss: uniform-en-es-2}.